jegasus/world-manager/README.md

 ## 0.0.1 - Released on 2021-04-03
 Initial release!
 Hooray!!!!

+## 0.0.0 - Project kick-off on 2021-01-26
+Started working on the tool.

 # Next steps / To-do list
 - I need to ensure the process is cross-platform friendly.
-Currently, only windows is supported.
+Currently, only windows & linux are supported.
   - I need to generalize the call to FFMPEG subprocess so that the tool can be used on Windows, Mac and Linux.
    Look into [this question/answer](https://stackoverflow.com/questions/377017/test-if-executable-exists-in-python) and